fluent/fluent-bit-website-hugo/content/posts/fluent-bit-alerting-via-slack.md

 author: "Sharad Regoti"
 canonicalUrl: "https://calyptia.com/blog/fluent-bit-alerting-via-slack"
 ---
 *This post was originally published on the Calyptia blog.
-[Calyptia](https://calyptia.com) is the primary sponsor and creator of the Fluent Bit project.*
+With [Chronosphere’s acquisition of Calyptia](https://chronosphere.io/news/chronosphere-acquires-calyptia/) in 2024, Chronosphere became the [primary corporate sponsor of Fluent Bit](https://chronosphere.io/fluent-bit/)</a>.
+Eduardo Silva — the original creator of Fluent Bit and co-founder of Calyptia — leads a team of Chronosphere engineers dedicated full-time to the project, ensuring its continuous development and improvement.*

 Fluent Bit is a widely-used open-source data collection agent, processor, and forwarder that enables you to collect logs, metrics, and traces from various sources, filter and transform them, and then forward them to multiple destinations.